 Interactive Application Security Testing (IAST) is a term for tools that combine the advantages of Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST).
-It is a generic term, so IAST tools may differ a lot in their approach to testing web application security.
+It is a generic cybersecurity term coined by Gartner, so IAST tools may differ a lot in their approach to testing web application security.
 Let us explain, how these testing tools came to be, how they detect security vulnerabilities, and what are their advantages and disadvantages.

 Web Application Security Testing Tools

-The tools that help you secure your web applications can be, in general, divided into two classes:
+Web application security testing tools, which are the tools that help you find security risks in your web applications or APIs can be, in general, divided into two primary classes:

-SAST tools (Static Application Security Testing) also known as source code scanners:
+SAST tools (Static Application Security Testing) also known as source code scanners or white-box testing tools:

 - Work only on the source code of the application